netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_cs_vserver_module.rst

         OFF     - The virtual IP and port header insertion option is disabled.

         V6TOV4MAPPING - Header contains the mapped IPv4 address corresponding to the IPv6 address of the and the port number.
 An IPv6 address can be mapped to a user-specified IPv4 address using the set ns command.
+    * - instance_id

+        *(str)*
+      -
+      - The id of the target Citrix ADC instance when issuing a Nitro request through a Citrix ADM proxy.
     * - instance_ip

         *(str)*